elastic/kibana/ui_framework/README.md

 1. Create test files with the name pattern of `{component name}.test.js`.
 2. Create your tests.
-3. Run tests with `npm run uiFramework:test`.
+3. Run tests with `npm run uiFramework:coverage`.

 You can check how well the components have been covered by the tests by viewing the generated report at `ui_framework/jest/report/index.html`.